5 Strategies How to Finance a Gap Year Before College

 There are plenty of things you can do right in your own neighborhood to start bringing in money, like setting up a car wash, organizing a bake sale or hosting a spaghetti dinner.

-Reaching out to your church or former high school and getting in touch with community organizations like Kiwanis and
+Reaching out to your church or former high school and getting in touch with community organizations like Kiwanis and the Lion's Club can help you spread word about your fundraising goals.

 Thanks to the Internet, you can also take your efforts online.
 GoFundMe allows anyone to open an account for free and set up a goal.